Weak-Driven Learning: How Weak Agents make Strong Agents Stronger: Additional Experiments

-We further investigate the impact of the curriculum coefficient $\alpha$, the consolidation coefficient $\beta$, and the regression-repair coefficient $\gamma$.
-Table~\ref{tab:hyperparam_sensitivity} presents the results on Qwen3-4B-Base.
-We observe a distinct trade-off between standard mathematical proficiency (MATH 500) and complex reasoning capability (AIME 2025).
+We further investigate the impact of the consolidation coefficient $\alpha$, the difficulty coefficient $\beta$, and the regression-repair coefficient $\gamma$.
+Table~\ref{tab:hyperparam_sensitivity} reports a post-hoc sensitivity check on Qwen3-4B-Base and Qwen2.5-3B.
+On Qwen3-4B-Base we observe a distinct trade-off between standard mathematical proficiency (MATH 500) and complex reasoning capability (AIME 2025).

 Configuration C ($\alpha=0.1, \beta=0.9, \gamma=0$), which disables the regression-repair signal, achieves the highest accuracy on MATH 500 (\textbf{70.2\%}).
 However, its performance on the more challenging AIME benchmark drops significantly to $10.3\%$.
-This suggests that while strong consolidation of the target distribution ($\beta=0.9$) helps with standard problems, it leads to optimization stagnation on harder tasks.
+This suggests that while stronger emphasis on base difficulty ($\beta=0.9$) helps with standard problems, it can still lead to optimization stagnation on harder tasks without regression repair.

-In contrast, our selected configuration ($\alpha=0.1, \beta=0.8, \gamma=0.1$) introduces a controlled regression-repair emphasis.
-Although this slightly reduces MATH performance ($70.2\% \rightarrow 67.5\%$), it yields a decisive \textbf{+6.4\%} gain on AIME ($10.3\% \rightarrow 16.7\%$).
-This confirms that the additional gradient signal induced by $\gamma$ is essential for breaking through reasoning bottlenecks, justifying our choice of parameters.
+In contrast, the fixed default configuration ($\alpha=0.1, \beta=0.8, \gamma=0.1$) introduces a controlled regression-repair emphasis.
+Although this slightly reduces MATH performance ($70.2\% \rightarrow 68.2\%$), it yields a notable \textbf{+6.4\%} gain on AIME ($10.3\% \rightarrow 16.7\%$).
+This suggests that the additional signal induced by $\gamma$ is useful for harder reasoning cases and that the default setting is not an isolated peak chosen solely from the aggregate benchmark score.

+\paragraph{Qwen2.5-3B.} On the smaller Qwen2.5-3B base, this post-hoc sweep does not register any correct AIME~2025 answer across the six tested $\alpha/\beta/\gamma$ variants (shown as ``-'' in Table~\ref{tab:hyperparam_sensitivity}), so the variants cannot be discriminated on this benchmark.
+The MATH 500 column nevertheless shows that the fixed default ($\alpha=0.1,\beta=0.8,\gamma=0.1$) remains competitive and attains the best score (\textbf{48.2\%}), outperforming the regression-repair-disabled Config~C ($47.6\%$) and the difficulty-only Config~D ($47.0\%$).
+The relative gap between the default and Config~C is smaller on 3B than on 4B (+0.6 vs.\ $-2.0$ on MATH 500), consistent with the interpretation that the regression-repair term is most useful when the base model can recover hard-task signal in the first place.